canonical/k8s-snap/docs/src/_parts/commands/k8s_refresh-certs.md

 ### Options

 ```
+      --expires-in string        the time until the certificates expire
       --extra-sans stringArray   extra SANs to add to the certificates.
   -h, --help                     help for refresh-certs
       --timeout duration         the max time to wait for the command to execute (default 1m30s)
-      --ttl string               the time-to-live for the certificates.
 ```

 ### SEE ALSO